Local Boundary Review

 From 11 May to 19 July 2021, the LGBC accepted opinions and comments about their recommendations.
 You can read the latest update on the LGBC website.

-The LGBC expect to publish their final recommendations on 23 November 2021.
+The LGBC expects to publish it's final recommendations in March 2022.

 You can see the timeline below:

 |27 October 2020 - 11 January 2021||Consultation on warding patterns|